Dark Wars

 Nick arrived at the Coroner's office twenty minutes later.
 After

-asking directions from several people he finally found the
+asking directions from several people he finally found the corridor

 that led to Natalie's office.
 He opened the door and walked into